 Batch Cooking for Beginners is the perfect resource for you if you struggle to get dinner on the table during the week because you worked late, you’re tired, you’re out exercising, doing the housework or just plain don’t like cooking.
 It’s cook once, eat multiple times over.
 Its great for Sunday afternoons when you have an hour spare to get your meals sorted or you and hubby (or even your family) so you have less stress during the week, get dinner on the table with ease and eliminate those awful 5pm grocery runs on the way home.
-Here’s to Batch Cooking my friends.

 In a Hurry?
 Pin for later so you don't miss out! ⇓

-What Is Batch Cooking?
+What Is Batch Cooking for Beginners?

-Batch cooking basically involves cooking one or more dishes in one cooking bout.
 For example on a Sunday afternoon you might make a double batch of spaghetti and meatballs that serves 8 so that you can portion it out into four meals for yourself and your husband.

 Or, perhaps you’re a shiftworker and you have a Tuesday off, you might make up a basic chicken curry that serves 4, (on the stovetop), and in the oven you also have a tuna pasta bake that serves four.
 This gives you four servings of two different meals that you can rotate through the week.

 Have you ever wondered about batch cooking and if it really works?
 I was a bit skeptical at first mainly because I like to eat fresh meals each day.
 After doing it for a couple of years, I am a convert and I am a big fan of batch cooking for a number of reasons.